wisecubeai/wscb-pythia/README.md

 ## Steps to build Monitoring and Alerting with Pythia in Databricks

 1. Fisrt step is used to create some records with context as references that will be stored into a connected Databricks inference table that is associated directly to a Serving endpoint.
 We are using a custon prompt format what use the question and context.
 In order to proceed wiht that use the following notebook: [InputData notebook](00_PythiaExampleInput.py).
-Inference serving endpoint configration template and also inference table that is associated are as per bellow screenshots:
+Inference serving endpoint configuration template and also inference table that is associated are as per bellow screenshots:

 #### Inference Serving Endpoint
    <img src=images/inference_serving_endpoint.png width="800px">